vitor-mariano/tumblr-php/README.md

 $authorizer = new Authorizer($auth);
 $tokens = $authorizer->getTemporaryTokens('https://example.com/auth/tumblr/callback');
 ```
-If the consumers are accepted, you will receive temporary tokens.
+If consumers are accepted, you should receive temporary tokens.
 ``` php
 ['oauth_token' => '...', 'oauth_token_secret' => '...']
 ```
-Save these tokens, because they will be used in the next session.
-Now you need to redirect your user to `https://www.tumblr.com/oauth/authorize?oauth_token={$tokens['oauth_token']}`.
-There, he will be able to authorize your application and then will be redirected to the callback URI.
+Save these tokens, because they are necessary for the next session.
+Now you need to redirect your users to `https://www.tumblr.com/oauth/authorize?oauth_token={$tokens['oauth_token']}`.
+There, they are going to be able to authorize your application and then going to be redirected to the callback URI.

 In the `https://example.com/auth/tumblr/callback`, the step is to send the consumers and the temporary tokens together with GET parameter `oauth_verifier` received from Tumblr.
 ``` php